 The original castle was an earth and wooden motte and bailey stronghold, situated on the west bank of the Afon Llynfi River, near its confluence with Dulais in the south.
 It consisted of an earth mound on which the main residential and defensive building was erected, and two baileys: an inner ward in the shape of a triangle extending 60 meters to the north, and a more extensive outer ward.

 During the replacement of wooden fortifications with stone ones, a stone, cylindrical keep with a diameter of 9.8 meters and a height of about 16 meters was erected.
-The road to it led through the outer bailey and wooden external stairs, and through doors closed with bar, to the level of the first floor, located 4 meters above the widened plinth of the tower.
+The road to it led through the outer bailey and wooden external stairs, and through doors closed with bar, to the level of the first floor, located 4 meters above the battered plinth, widening the lower part of the tower, topped with an all-round shaft.
 There was a kind of entrance hall with a diameter of 5.2 meters, illuminated by two windows with side seats and initially topped, like other storeys, with a wooden ceiling.
-Access to the lowest floor was provided by a ladder from the first floor.
+Access to the lowest floor was provided by a stairs from the first floor, but the last 3 meters had to be climbed via a ladder.
 It was a dark room, lit only by a single slit, probably serving as a pantry.
 Initially, it was covered with a wooden ceiling, in the mid-fourteenth century replaced with a stone dome vault.
 A staircase set in the thickness of the wall led to the representative second floor, transformed in the fourteenth century, the course of which began and ended in the window recesses.
 The second floor was heated by a fireplace and lit by two windows.
 The third floor was occupied by the lord’s private living room.
 It was thoroughly rebuilt in the fourteenth century, then three windows were created, topped with cinquefoils and flanked by stone seats, and a fireplace and a latrine were installed in the room.
 The top of the keep probably had an circumferential defensive gallery protected by a battlement with arrowslits in merlons, placed around a conical helmet.

 Thanks to the 18th-century engravings, it is known that the castle had a rectangular, stone, at least three-story building of a great hall on the outer bailey.
 This building was crowned with a breastwork mounted on corbels protruding from the face of the walls, and probably also with a battlement.